activatedgeek/blog/site/contents/cult/lit/on-good-writing.md

 [The Elements of Style](https://www.goodreads.com/book/show/11886303-the-elements-of-style).

 - [Rule 1] Always use **'s** (appostrophe s) to form singular possessive nouns.
 Some ancient proper nouns ending in _-es_ or _-is_ are an exception but the sentence can be restructured to sound better.
   > _Moses' laws_ can be rewritten as _the law of Moses_.
 - [Rule 2] With a series of comma-separated terms, no need for the last one.
   > supervised, unsupervised, and reinforcement learning.
 - [Rule 3] Parenthetic expressions can be enclosed in commas.
 These must, however, be used sparingly.
 Often, one can compromise on succinctness and break such phrases into multiple independent statements.
   > Linear regression, one of the most popular methods, is an example of supervised learning.
 - [Rule 4] In some sentences, connectors _and_ or _but_ do not explicitly define the relation between connected clauses.
 Instead, the sentences can be structured better using explicit relational qualifiers like _although_, _while_, etc.
   > _Linear regression is a regression method, but logistic regression is a classification method_ v/s
   > **_While linear regression is a regression method, logistic regression is a classification method_**.
 - [Rule 5] A single compound sentence composed of complete clauses can be connected using a semi-colon ";" instead of a full stop; this is helpful to disambiguate pronouns like _this_, _they_, _it_, etc. Alternatively, we can fall back to using commas as usual with proper relational qualifiers.
 - [Rule 9] A paragraph should either denote a single unit in a composition or signal a new development of the subject from the previous paragraph.
 Single sentence paragraphs should be used sparingly, only as a connecting thread between the predecessor and successor.
 - [Rule 10] Within a paragraph, the first sentence can be the topic sentence, and the final sentence can emphasize a consequence of the discussion.
 Although, violating this thumb rule often breaks the monotony for the reader.
 - [Rule 11] Use active voice to enforce directness.
 - [Rule 12] Use positive statements; limit the use of _not_ qualifiers.
 - [Rule 13] Omit needless words.
   > _She is the one who_ should be replaced by **_She_**.
 - [Rule 15] Express co-ordinate ideas in similar form.
 Correlative expressions should be followed by the same grammatical construction.
   > _the Bayesians and frequentists_ should be **_the Bayesians and the frequentists_**
 - [Rule 16] Keep related words together.
 Parenthetic clauses can be transferred to the beginning of a sentence to avoid reading interruptions.
 - [Rule 18] The proper place for emphatic words, which the writer desires to make most prominent, is towards the end of a sentence.
   > _Neural networks have hardly advanced our understanding of the human brain, though
-  > they are behind many breakthroughs in computer vision._ versus
+  > they are behind many breakthroughs in computer vision._ v/s
   > _Neural networks are behind many breakthroughs in computer vision, but they have
   > hardly advanced our understanding of the human brain_.